shyangk/shirts-store/README.md

 teamtreehouse.com PHP T-Shirt store project with custom bootstrap.css theme.

-To use:
+#Before deploying, please do the following:
-1. Setup PHP mailer in contact/index.php
+*  Setup PHP mailer in contact/index.php
-2. Create t-shirt entries in the mySQL database using sample.sql file
+*  Create t-shirt entries in the mySQL database using sample.sql file